 - Fill in the copy for the message you will post in response

-To use the disaster response template:
+To use a disaster response template:

 - Enter the date and description of the disaster